 All Providers must sign up to and adhere to the Provider Agreement which outlines our requirements in relation to the delivery, assessment and internal quality assurance of our qualifications and units.
-Providers are expected to adhere to these requirements and be able to evidence compliance at all times.
+Providers are expected to adhere to these requirements and be able to always evidence compliance.